revertinc/revert/packages/vue/README.md

 Revert is the fastest way to integrate with your customer's CRMs with a single set of APIs & SDKs.

-This package contains the Vue sdk with the `RevertConnectVue` component
+This package contains the Vue sdk with the `RevertConnectVue` component.

 ### Getting Started